yoshikawa-kohei/MCCA/README.md

 # Introduction
 This is an implementation of MCCA in "Multilinear Common Component Analysis via Kronecker Product Representation".

-# Usage example: Demonstraition of synthetic dataset
+# Usage example: Demonstration of synthetic dataset
 This is a simple example which shows how to use these codes.
 Please confirm the example file (exe_synthentic_simulation.R).